magpie-ea/magpie3-argument-reception/README.md

 Experiment on interpretation of statements as arguments, or informative statements by an uncertain speaker.

-For more information, see the [manual](https://magpie-mnual.netlify.app/).
+For more information on experimental architecture, see the [magpie manual](https://magpie-mnual.netlify.app/).

-To automatically fix coding style and format the code (linting) run `npm run lint` and `npm run lint:style`